 THE GOOD NEWS (the gospel) is wholly other than this.

 After all, we serve the God of Abraham, Isaac, and Jacob.
 That’s how God refers to Himself.
 It’s God’s way of saying, “I’m for these three guys.
 They’re in my family.
 I identify with them.
 I love them.
 I’ll stay with them every step of their transformative journey” And… just off the top of my head, here are some bits of their lives, AFTER they said yes to God:

-2. the same one sleeps with the maid because his wife, tired of waiting for God to miraculously get her old womb impregnated with his old seed, asks him to do so.
+1. one lies about the identity of his wife, handing her off as his sister to a king in order to save his own skin.2. the same one sleeps with the maid because his wife, tired of waiting for God to miraculously get her old womb impregnated with his old seed, asks him to do so.

 3. one exudes unabashed favoritism to one of his twin sons, going to great efforts to thwart God’s plan to choose and bless the other son.